onenewcode/axum-gate/README.md

 `axum-gate` uses composition of different services to enable maximum flexibility for any specific use case.

+# Security considerations

+This crate has not been audited by third party security experts.
+This software MAY have security issues that have not been detected yet.
+The authors do not guarantee the security nor are liable for any type of issues within the use of this software.

 # Examples

 These examples aim to give you a basic overview about the possibilities that [axum-gate](crate) offers.